MobilityData/gtfs-validator/RULES.md

 <a name="EqualShapeDistanceNotice"/>

 When sorted by `shape.shape_pt_sequence`, two consecutive shape points should not have equal values for `shape_dist_traveled`.
-An exception is made if their GPS coordinates are the same.
+An exception is made if the shape points are less than 1 meter away.

 ##### References:
 * [shapes.txt specification](https://gtfs.org/reference/static#shapestxt)